csingh27/Personal-Curriculum/Skillshare Takeaway- Launch Your Websites with Github Pages.md

 Skillshare>
 **Launch Your Websites with Github Pages**
 Summary>
-* Download Desktop app for simplicity- *desktop.github.com*
+* Download Desktop app for simplicity- *desktop.github.com*  it (GitHub Desktop on Ubuntu : https://github.com/shiftkey/desktop)
 * **Version control**- Tracking changes over versions and takes snapshots,
   inspect changes and move over different shapshots of the code
 * **Git**- Most widely used Version Control System available ; Can be used via Terminal or Desktop Application